V-Sekai/manuals/decisions/20230618-v-sekai-roadmap.md

 ### Non-goals

-To prioritize WAP, NET, and UIUX, we need to avoid working on User Generated Content (UGC) and world building.
+To prioritize WAP, NET, and UIUX, we need to avoid working on User Generated Scripting (UGS) and world building.
 This allows us to focus on the core aspects of V-Sekai and achieve our goals more efficiently.

 ### Goals